- Stay away from downed power lines

 Power Restoration Priorities

-Our first priority is responding to known incidents of downed power lines to make the situations safe.
+NYSEG’s and RG&E’s first priorities are to respond to reports of downed power lines to keep the public safe.
+(NYSEG customers are asked to call 1.800.572.1131 to report downed wires.
+RG&E customers are asked to call 1.800.743.1701).
 Once this vital public safety work is complete, the company will:

 - Assess the damage to the electricity delivery system.